 \section{Abstract}

 The SARS-CoV-2 spike (S) protein facilitates viral infection, and has been the focus of many structure determination efforts.
-This paper studies the conformations of loops in the S protein based on the available Protein Data Bank (PDB) structures.
-Loops, as flexible regions of the protein, are known to be involved in binding and can adopt multiple conformations.
-We identify the loop regions of the S protein, and examine their structural variability across the PDB.
-While most loops had essentially one stable conformation, 17 of 44 loop regions were observed to be structurally variable with multiple substantively distinct conformations.
-Loop modeling methods were then applied to the S protein loop targets, and loops with multiple conformations were found to be more challenging for the methods to predict accurately.
-Sequence variants and the up/down structural states of the receptor binding domain were also considered in the analysis.
+Its flexible loop regions are known to be involved in protein binding and may adopt multiple conformations.
+This paper identifies the S protein loops and studies their conformational variability based on the available Protein Data Bank (PDB) structures.
+While most loops had essentially one stable conformation, 17 of 44 loop regions were observed to be structurally variable with multiple substantively distinct conformations based on a cluster analysis.
+Loop modeling methods were then applied to the S protein loop targets, and the prediction accuracies discussed in relation to the characteristics of the conformational clusters identified.
+Loops with multiple conformations were found to be challenging to model based on a single structural template.

 \textit{Key words and phrases:} COVID-19, loop modeling, conformational ensembles, decoy selection, sequence variants, protein structure prediction